TheLartians/ModernCppStarter/README.md

 ./build/GreeterTests
 ```

+To collect code coverage information, run CMake with the `-DENABLE_TEST_COVERAGE=1` option.

 ### Run clang-format

 Use the following commands from the project's root directory to run clang-format (must be installed on the host system).